sheepTnT/Stage-IndexOrganized/README.md

 ## For Logging

 ### Hardware Setup
 Stage implements redo logging by placing the log files on NVM.
 Stage places the log records on NVM-backed filesystem using `mmap`.
 Therefore, you need to configure the Optane DIMM in `app-direct` mode and mount an `fsdax` mode file system on top of the device.
 Check out this [tutorial](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/storage_administration_guide/configuring-persistent-memory-for-file-system-direct-access-dax) on how to configure the device and the file system.
 Once the file system is configured and mounted, create one directory for storing NVM log files.
-Now, we have fixed the path by `/mnt/pmem5/heapfile`.
+Now, we set the default path by `/mnt/pmem5/heapfile`.
 Make sure you have the permission to read and write to the file.

 ### Intel PCM
 Stage relies on [Processor Counter Monitor](https://github.com/opcm/pcm) to collect hardware metrics.